Unthrottled/blog/_posts/2017-12-14-Reactive-Mongo-Image-Persistence.md

 The results of the FileReader result are put into a `ReplaySubject`.
 A replay subject is a special observable that, sort of, has a current value.
 Meaning that whenever any observer subscribes, then at most one image binary is emitted.
-This prevents the need to keep reading the file over and over again.
+This prevents the need to keep converting the file over and over again.
-Just store the object in memory from then on return that.
+Just store the binary in memory from then on return that.

 [Link To File](https://github.com/cyclic-reference/mongo-images/blob/master/web-content/src/app/projectFiles/model/LocalProjectFile.ts)